kubernetes/ingress-nginx/.github/ISSUE_TEMPLATE/bug_report.md

 - **OS** (e.g. from /etc/os-release):
 - **Kernel** (e.g. `uname -a`):
 - **Install tools**:
-  - `Please mention how/where was clsuter created like kubeadm/kops/minikube/kind etc. `
+  - `Please mention how/where was the cluster created like kubeadm/kops/minikube/kind etc. `
 - **Basic cluster related info**:
   - `kubectl version`
   - `kubectl get nodes -o wide`

 - **How was the ingress-nginx-controller installed**:
-  - If helm was used then please show output of `helm ls -A`
+  - If helm was used then please show output of `helm ls -A | grep -i ingress`
   - If helm was used then please show output of `helm -n <ingresscontrollernamepspace> get values <helmreleasename>`
-  - If helm was not used, then please explain how the ingress-nginx-controller was installed or copy/paste the command used to install the controller below
+  - If helm was not used, then copy/paste the complete precise command used to install the controller, along with the flags and options used
   - if you have more than one instance of the ingress-nginx-controller installed in the same cluster, please provide details for all the instances

 - **Current State of the controller**:
+  - `kubectl describe ingressclasses`
   - `kubectl -n <ingresscontrollernamespace> get all -A -o wide`
   - `kubectl -n <ingresscontrollernamespace> describe po <ingresscontrollerpodname>`
   - `kubectl -n <ingresscontrollernamespace> describe svc <ingresscontrollerservicename>`